TL;DR: Never use mutable objects as the keys to your HashMap!

 }

-If you use an older version of Java, you can still achieve this functionality with Project Lombok.
-By using annotation @Value
+If you are using an older version of Java, you can still achieve this functionality with Project Lombok by using the @Value annotation.
+More details are available here.

 Conclusion

-Whenever you’re using a HashMap (in Java or any other language), make sure you’re using immutable objects.
-Otherwise, it might lead to unexpected behaviors in your code during its execution.
+Whenever you use a HashMap (in Java or any other language), make sure you use immutable objects as keys.
+Otherwise, it might lead to unexpected behavior in your code during its execution.

 Did you find this article valuable?